 Yeah yeah, I know you already eat.
 But do you eat like an adult?
 Eating like an adult means to eat a diet that contains mostly (80% +) natural, whole, unprocessed foods.
 There is an association between excessive sugar intake and refined and processed foods and reduced mood.
 Not to mention that a nutrient-dense diet supplies all the micronutrients that help your body to ya’know actually do stuff with the big guys (protein, fat, and carbs).
 There is also some evidence that reducing intake of sugar and simple carbohydrates (dependent on the individual) may be beneficial in the long-term control of negative moods in some people.

 Just move.
 If you’re not currently exercising at least 3 days of the week, then start.
 I don’t care what you do, just get up and move and do something for at least 20 min on at least 3 days of the week.
 Once you’re into the habit of moving, you can fine-tune to incorporate the most effective forms of exercise for you.

 The benefits of mindfulness are HUGE.
 Mindfulness meditation is one of the best ways to become more aware of your internal stuff, to let go of attachments to negative shit, and to begin to notice those moments when you’re reacting to things that happen, in ways that aren’t serving you usually due to your negative and self-limiting belief patterns).
 There are a lot of apps available to help you get into meditation.
 Calm, Pacifica, and Head Space are all popular options.
-There is also a simple meditation guide in my book Time Rich Cash Optional: An unconventional guide to happiness.
+There is also a simple meditation guide in my book The Credo.

 There are a few supplements that I like to take to help me to be more resilient and to improve my mental health (especially in the face of a little too much work!)